Nikhil-Manglore/valkey/PR2516_Analysis.md

 ### 1. Hardware Performance Counters (`perf stat`)

-Measures aggregate CPU metrics on the main thread for over 300 seconds under sustained load.
+Measures aggregate CPU metrics on the main thread for over 300 seconds under sustained load (Valkey-Benchmark).

 ```bash
 # 300s warmup, then 300s collection on the valkey-server PID